honkyhank82/Smasher/README.md

+## 📄 License

+**Personal Use Only License**

+This software is provided **STRICTLY FOR PERSONAL, NON-COMMERCIAL USE ONLY**.

+### ✅ **Permitted:**
+- Personal use on your own devices
+- Testing and evaluation for personal projects
+- Learning and experimentation

+### ❌ **PROHIBITED:**
+- Any commercial use or business applications
+- Redistribution, resale, or licensing to third parties
+- Use in any commercial product or service
+- Modification for commercial purposes
+- Hosting as a service for others
+- Use in any production environment serving customers

+**By using this software, you agree to these terms.**

+---

+*For commercial licensing or enterprise use, please contact smashermain@gmail.com.*

 # 🔥 SMASHER - Meet Gay Men Nearby

 **A free app to meet, chat, and connect with gay men around you.**